szcompressor/cuSZ/README.md

 1. They share the same Lorenzo predictor.
 However, many factors affect data quality (and can be quality optimizers).
    1. preprocessing such as log transform and point-wise transform
    2. PSNR as a goal to autotune eb
    3. initial values from which we predict border values (as if padding). cuSZ predicts from zeros while SZ determines optimal values for, e.g., application-specific metrics.
 Also note that cuSZ compression can result in a significantly higher PSNR than SZ (with the same eb, see Table 8 on page 10 of PACT '20 paper), but it is not necessarily better when it comes to applications.
-   5. The PSNR serves as a generic metric: SZ guarantees a lower bound of PSNR when the eb is relative to the data range, e.g., 64 for 1e-3, 84 for 1e-4.
+   4. The PSNR serves as a generic metric: SZ guarantees a lower bound of PSNR when the eb is relative to the data range, e.g., 64 for 1e-3, 84 for 1e-4.
 2. The linear scaling can be the same.
 SZ has an extra optimizer to decide the linear scaling range $[-r, +r]$; out-of-range quantization values are outliers.
 This is to optimize the compression ratio.
 3. Currently, the Huffman encoding is the same except cuSZ partitions data (therefore, it has overhead in padding bits and partitioning metadata).

 |        | preprocess | Lorenzo predictor | other predictors | Huffman | DEFLATE     |
 | ------ | ---------- | ----------------- | ---------------- | ------- | ----------- |
 | CPU-SZ | x          | x                 | x                | x       | x           |
 | cuSZ   | TBD        | x, dual-quant     | TBD              | x       | alternative |

+## What is cuSZ+?

+cuSZ+ is referred to as the peer-reviewed work in 2021, on top of the original 2020 work. cuSZ+ mixes the improvements in decompression throughput (by 4.3x to 18.6x) and the use of data patterns that are the source of compressibility.
+There will not be, however, standalone software or version for cuSZ+.
+We are gradually rolling out the production-ready functionality that is mentioned in the published paper.

+## What is the future plan/road map of cuSZ?

+1. more predictors
+2. more compression mode
+3. both more modularized and more tight coupled in components
+4. APIs (soon)

 ## How to know compression ratio?

 Expected to be known at compression time.
 TBD.

 ## How to know the performance?

 1. prior to CUDA 11: `nvprof <cusz command>`
 2. CUDA 11 onward: `nsys profile --stat true <cusz command>`